EPL GW-3 FPL Player Picks

 Ivan Toney (£7.1m, Fulham v Brentford)

-Brentford striker Toney has begun the new season in the same red hot fashion in which he ended the last one.
-The hardworking striker has had a hand in 50% of the goals scored by Brentford this season and has delivered returns in each of the Bees first two Premier League fixtures.
+Brentford striker Toney has begun the new season in the same red hot fashion in which he ended the last.
+The hardworking striker has had a hand in 50% of the goals scored by Brentford this season, delivering in each of the Bees’ first two Premier League fixtures.
 Up next is a journey to Craven Cottage to take on a Fulham side not particularly known for defensive solidity.

 What do you think of our picks this week?
 What is your FPL strategy?
 Who will be a hit or a miss?
 Who’s on your watch-list?
 Who’s your captain?
-Please let us know in the comments below!
+Are you already reaching for a chip?
+Please log in and let us know in the comments below!

 Loading comments...